cysouw/germanverbs/text/text.md

   - *streng* > *an-streng-en*
   - *stumpf* *ab-stumpf-en*
 - Other stem:
-  - *Rex* > *ein-rex-en*
+  - *Rex* (name of company) > *ein-rex-en*
-  - *wider* > *an-wider-n*
+  - *wider* (preposition) > *an-wider-n*
-  - *ix* > *durch-ix-en*
+  - *ix* (name of letter X) > *durch-ix-en*
 - Fossilised stem:
-  - *an-beraum-en*
+  - *an-beraum-en* (< ahd. *rāmēn* "beabsichtigen")
-  - *aus-merz-en*
+  - *aus-merz-en* (etymology unclear)
-  - *nach-ahm-en*
+  - *nach-ahme-n* (< mhd. *āme* "Flüssigkeitsmaß")
 - Loans:
   - *an-törn-en* (< en. "to turn on")
   - *aus-knock-en* (< en. "to knock out")

 ### Transparent fixed-preverbial verbs {#sec:prefix-transparent}

-The largest group of fixed-preverbial verbs are transparent, i.e they include a stem that exists elsewhere in the German language (620 examples, 18%).^[`SELECT * WHERE like(a.VERB, "%- %")`] Most frequently, these transparent prefix-verbs are based on a noun root (390 examples, 12%).^[`SELECT * WHERE like(a.VERB, "%- %") && a.NOMEN != " " && !like(a.NOMEN, "% -ung %") && !like(a.NOMEN, "% Ge- %") && !like(a.NOMEN, "% (%")`] For example, a noun like *Feind* 'enemy' can be used as a verb with various preverbials, like *anfeinden* 'treat hostile', *befeinden* 'be hostile' or *verfeinden* 'be enemies'.
+The largest group of fixed-preverbial verbs are transparent, i.e they include a stem that exists elsewhere in the German language (620 examples, 18% of all verb stems).^[`SELECT * WHERE like(a.VERB, "%- %")`] Most frequently, these transparent prefix-verbs are based on a noun root (390 examples, 12%).^[`SELECT * WHERE like(a.VERB, "%- %") && a.NOMEN != " " && !like(a.NOMEN, "% -ung %") && !like(a.NOMEN, "% Ge- %") && !like(a.NOMEN, "% (%")`] For example, a noun like *Feind* 'enemy' can be used as a verb with various preverbials, like *anfeinden* 'treat hostile', *befeinden* 'be hostile' or *verfeinden* 'be enemies'.
 In contrast, a verb \**feinden* without any preverbial does not exist.
 Because of the large size of this group, these examples are not all listed here.
 These 390 examples are part of the total of 1850 verbs that have a noun stem (see [@sec:stem-noun]).
-The remaining 1460 noun-based verbs can also be used without any preverbial, like *trompeten* 'play the trumpet' from the noun *Trompete* 'trumpet.
+The remaining 1460 noun-based verbs can also be used without any preverbial, like *trompeten* 'play the trumpet' from the noun *Trompete* 'trumpet'.

-The second largest group are fixed-preverbial verbs based on an adjective root (195 examples, 6%).^[`SELECT * WHERE like(a.VERB, "%- %") && a.ADJEKTIV != " "`] For example, an adjective like *dumm* 'stupid' can be used as a verb stem with a prefix *verdummen* 'become stultified'.
+The second largest group are fixed-preverbial verbs based on an adjective root (195 examples, 6% of all verb stems).^[`SELECT * WHERE like(a.VERB, "%- %") && a.ADJEKTIV != " "`] For example, an adjective like *dumm* 'stupid' can be used as a verb stem with a prefix *verdummen* 'become stultified'.
 In contrast, the verb \**dummen* without a preverbial does not exist.
 Because of the large size of this group, these examples are not all listed here.
 These 195 examples are part of a total of 375 verbs that have an adjective stem (see [@sec:stem-adjective]).
 The remaining 180 adjective-based verbs can also be used without any preverbial, like *dichten* 'to seal' from the adjective *dicht* 'air/watertight'.

 A small group of fixed-preverbial verbs have a different stem.
 This is a heterogeneous group of verb stems, listed in [@next].
 Finally, there is a small group of fixed-preverbial verbs that are related to another verb without prefix, listed in [@nnext].
-These fixed-preverbial verbs also have other morphological changes, either a change in the stem vowel or a change in the suffix.
+These fixed-preverbial verbs also have other morphological changes, either a change in the stem vowel (typically an Umlaut) and/or a change in the suffix.

 ::: ex
 Fixed-preverbial verbs based on other stems:^[`SELECT * WHERE like(a.VERB, "%- %") && a.WEITERE != " "`]
 :::

 - Name:
-  - *(Johann) Ballhorn* > *ver-ballhorn-en*
+  - *(Johann) Ballhorn (Personenname) * > *ver-ballhorn-en*
   - *Franz (Pilotenname)* > *ver-franz-en*
   - *Rex (Einmachgläser)* > *ein-rex-en*
   - *Zirze (Mythologische Figur)* > *be-zirze-n*